-Here are 5 things I’d do if I were to start my eCommerce business from scratch this year
+Here are 5 things I’d do if I were to start my eCommerce business from scratch in 2017

 I started my first eCommerce business in 2007.
 Not that long ago, but it feels like a lifetime ago.
 Entrepreneur years are like dog years, I reckon!

-Obviously, things are different now compared to 2007 when I first started working on my product and prepared to launch my brand for the first time.
+Obviously, things are different in 2017 compared to 2007 when I first started working on my product and prepared to launch my brand for the first time.

 So, what would I do now, if I had my time over?

 Here’s what you don’t need…

 How about we start with what you definitely don’t need in order to make your business and brand a success online:

 Back in 2007, creating a professional-looking eCommerce-enabled website was a big deal and, unless you were a developer, you really needed to get help.
 The Magento platform was the eCommerce king, and boy was it a beast!
 Tailoring it to your own brand or editing the layout was not a simple task that could be easily or quickly handled alone, and the experts were pricey.
 You’d be looking at a minimum of $30K – a significant investment for any small business!

 But now, I’m a HUGE fan of WordPress.
 Back in the day, I wouldn’t have touched WordPress with a ten-foot barge pole, because it was a blog platform and wasn’t really built with eCommerce in mind.